edgio-docs/edgio-docs/guides/uplynk/analyze/log_file_delivery.md

 Indicates that the viewer continued to watch the live channel.
 This event, which is triggered every 10 minutes during the playback of a live channel, allows us to estimate simultaneous viewers during live playback.

-Time is divided into 10 minute intervals that are known as buckets.
+Time is divided into ten-minute intervals that are known as buckets.
 During live playback, a single `channel_ping` event is triggered once per bucket.
 Each bucket is assigned a unique number starting from 0.
 Bucket 0 refers to the Unix epoch (00:00:00 on January 1, 1970 UTC), bucket 1 starts 10 minutes after that, and so on.

 | Field | Description |
 |---|---|